KhronosGroup/Vulkan-Guide/chapters/protected.md

 Protected memory divides device memory into "protected device memory" and "unprotected device memory".

+In general, most OS don't allow one application to access another application’s GPU memory unless explicitly shared (e.g. via [external memory](extensions/external.md)).
+A common example of protected memory is for containing DRM content, which a process might be allowed to modify (e.g. for image filtering, or compositing playback controls and closed captions) but shouldn’t be able to extract into unprotected memory.
+The data comes in encrypted and remains encrypted until it reaches the pixels on the display.

 The Vulkan Spec [explains in detail](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#memory-protected-memory) what "protected device memory" enforces.
 The following is a breakdown of what is required in order to properly enable a protected submission using protected memory.

 ## Checking for support